The Arthritis and Autoimmune and Related Diseases Knowledge (ARK) Portal

 - Established Network infrastructure for communications and decision-making, as well as policies to allow for timely sharing of data.

-- Tested different means of obtaining and prepping tissue and, based on the results, developed standard operating procedures for preparation of synovial (joint) tissue for RA projects and kidney tissue for SLE projects.
+- Tested different means of obtaining and prepping tissue, and based on the results, developed standard operating procedures for preparation of synovial (joint) tissue for RA projects and kidney tissue for SLE projects.

 - Tested and validated cutting-edge technologies, such as CyTOF (Cytometry by Time of Flight) and RNA-seq (RNA sequencing), in synovial and kidney tissues.